Safety and Convenience Features Top Most-Wanted List in AutoPacific’s 2023 Future Attribute Demand Study

 High Fuel Prices Likely to Impact Vehicle Type Before Powertrain

 Since 2005, AutoPacific has conducted a bi-monthly online survey designed to measure the impact of fuel prices on consumers’ vehicle purchase decisions and driving behavior.
-The Fuel Price Impact Study (FPIS) puts years of trend data to work to understand how consumers react to fluctuating fuel prices and how the impact has changed over time.
+Our Fuel Price Impact Study (FPIS) puts years of trend data to work to understand how consumers react to fluctuating fuel prices and how the impact has changed over time.

 Historically, AutoPacific’s data have shown vehicle owners to be very tied to their current vehicle type.
 Whether a luxury brand owner or a mainstream brand owner, next vehicle intentions often mirror the current vehicle, or at least remain in the same macro category (car, truck, SUV, minivan).
+Lifestyle and family dynamics dictate vehicle segment, and for many, that means they’re locked into a specific vehicle type for 5-10 years.

 Independent of fuel prices, AutoPacific’s Future Attribute Demand Study (FADS) asks respondents what type of vehicle they intend to purchase next.
 While current luxury brand car owners are slightly more committed to their current segment, more than 70% of all current owners intend to stay within the same macro segment, with the exception of Mainstream Large SUV/XSUV 2-row owners, who may be more likely than other SUV/XSUV owners to migrate to a car or truck next time.